John Mowbray, 2nd Duke of Norfolk

-Arms of Sir John Mowbray, Earl of Norfolk, at the time of his installation into the Order of the Garter.
-"Sir John Mowbray, Duke of Norfolk and Earl Marshal, K.G.
-1421–1432. arms, gules three leopards gold and a label silver".
-The Stall plate remains intact within the fifth stall, on the Sovereign's side of the chapel.

 John de Mowbray, 2nd Duke of Norfolk, 3rd Earl of Nottingham, 8th Baron Mowbray, 9th Baron Segrave KG, Earl Marshal (1392 – 19 October 1432) was an English nobleman and soldier.
 He was a younger son of the first Duke of Norfolk and Lady Elizabeth Fitzalan, but inherited his father's earldom of Norfolk (but not the dukedom) when his elder brother rebelled against King Henry IV and was executed before reaching the age of inheritance.
 This and the fact that his mother lived to old age and held a third of his estates in dower, meant that until the last few years of his life he was, although an important political figure, poorly-off financially.

 Probably due to the need to augment his income, he took the still-popular path for young members of the English nobility by taking part in the Hundred Years' War in France.
 His first campaign was in 1415 with Henry V, and although he took part in some of the great expeditions, he, like so many of his comrades, fell badly ill with dysentery and had to return to England.
 For this reason, he missed the Battle of Agincourt.